phuwin/phuwin/README.md

 # Hi there, I'm Phuwin 👋

 Welcome to my GitHub profile!
-I am a Master's degree student based in Tampere and currently working at **Aller Media**.
+I am a Master's degree student based in Tampere and currently working at **Reaktor**.
 I have a passion for software development, cloud computing, and DevOps.
 Here’s a bit about me:

 ## 🚀 About Me
 - 🎓 **Master's Degree Student:** Currently pursuing my Master's in Tampere, Finland.